LorenzooThaaBoy/Platform.exe/README.md

 ## Usage of Artifical Intelligence
 We used OpenAi's Codex to write code in this project and help with sprite generation and in the general game development process

-## Technical Explanation of the game mechanics
-bla
-bla

-## Overview of the map from a developmetal standpoint
+## Overview of the game from a developmetal standpoint
 ![alt text](IMG_5910.jpg)
+map structure
 ![alt text](IMG_5909.jpg)
+oriinal draft for the game idead and cycle

 ## Installation Guide